polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-cli-local-code.md

 In the previous section of this tutorial we were using a hard-coded git initializer, which requires a git push and a connection to handle the pull if the repo is private.

-In this section we will upload the local code instead before submitting an operation:
+In this section we will upload the local code instead before starting an operation:

 ```bash
 polyaxon run -f local-integration/simple.yaml -u